Generic name: eszopiclone (es-zoe-PIK-lone)

-It is very important that your doctor check your progress at regular visits to make sure eszopiclone is working properly.
-Blood tests may be needed to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure eszopiclone is working properly and to check for any unwanted effects.

-If you think you need to take eszopiclone for more than 2 weeks, be sure to discuss it with your doctor.
+If you think you need to take eszopiclone for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-eszopiclone may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls.
+Eszopiclone may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls.
 Even though eszopiclone is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to eszopiclone before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to see well.
+Do not drive or do anything else that could be dangerous until you know how eszopiclone affects you.

-If you develop any unusual and strange thoughts or behavior while you are taking eszopiclone, be sure to discuss it with your doctor.
-Some changes that have occurred in people taking eszopiclone are like those seen in people who drink alcohol and then act in a manner that is not normal.
+If you develop any unusual and strange thoughts or behavior while you are using eszopiclone, be sure to discuss it with your doctor.
+Some changes that have occurred in people using eszopiclone are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

-If you will be taking eszopiclone for a long time, do not stop taking it without checking first with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+Do not stop using it without checking first with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping eszopiclone suddenly may cause withdrawal side effects.

 After taking eszopiclone for insomnia, you may have difficulty sleeping (rebound insomnia) for the first few nights after you stop taking it.